 If we highlight the first aspect of the Passive House Standard, Den Braven is able to explain everything about this topic.
 Den Braven is able to offer a full portfolio of products to reduce the air loss in your building.
 These products are tested and certified according to the air loss requirements of the Passive House Standards.
 Once these products are applied properly they will contribute to increase the insulation value, reduce noise and keep the rain out.
 The Den Braven products in this portfolio have the ability to contribute a 90% saving on energy costs to heat or cool the interior of the building.

 All of these products are meant to contribute to durable building, saving energy consumption, saving money and protecting the environment.

-Den Braven is able to not only present the concept but fully demonstrate the products at our Centre of Excellence.
-Part of the presentation is the building itself.
-The Centre of Excellence fulfills all requirements of the Passive House Standard and even generates its own energy needs.
-The Centre of Excellence requires so little energy that the excess energy it produces is transferred to the Den Braven Headquarters parking lot, where charging stations for hybrid and electric cars have been installed.
+Den Braven is able to present the concept and demonstrate the products.
+We do this in our Centre of Excellence.
+Part of the presentation will be the building itself.
+The Centre of Excellence is a building that does fulfil all requirements of the Passive House Standard and even generates its own energy needs.
+The Centre of Excellence requires so little energy that the over capacity of energy production is transferred to the Den Braven Headquarter parking lots that has a charging station for hybrid and electrical cars.